chrisbobbe/jekyll-theme-prologue/README.md

 My edits and changes to this theme.
 See [original project](https://github.com/chrisbobbe/jekyll-theme-prologue) for documentation.

 ## List of Changes
-- Add syntax highlighting with Rouge ("Trac" theme)
+- Add syntax highlighting with Rouge (GitHub theme)